Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 10. No: A Dockumentary (2014)

-If you’ve ever heard of Dock Ellis, then you know the story: in 1970, throwing a paid ball at the Pittsburgh Pirates, he threw a no-hitter (“no-no”) while at the top of the LSD.
+If you’ve ever heard of Dock Ellis, you know the story: in 1970, throwing a paid ball at the Pittsburgh Pirates, he threw a no-hitter (“no-no”) at the top of the LSD.

-An exciting story, told mainly from Dock’s point of view — full of important stories about how the fisherman wore tape on his fingers so that the stumbling Dock could see the signs, or that Dock’s level of drunkenness was not uncommon — but that story is only one page of -Dock Ellis in this world
+It is an exciting story, told mainly from Dock’s point of view.
+It is full of important stories about how the fisherman wore tape on his fingers so that the stumbling Dock could see the signs or that Dock’s level of drunkenness was not uncommon—but that story is only one page of Dock Ellis in this world.

 A real blue weirdo and a magnificent luxury to give almost zero fucks (not to mention that, in hindsight, an undisclosed civil rights defender), Dock was a man of deep disrespect and persistent resilience — addiction, salvation, devotion, and resilience.
 Dedication